manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 In summary, datasets submitted for inclusion in PAN-NZ must meet the following criteria:

 - **Licensing:** Clearly stated open license (CC BY 4.0 preferred)
-- **Data Access:** Accessible via API, direct download, or clearly documented contact details
+- **Data Access:** Accessible via API, direct download
 - **Metadata:** A minimal metadata profile clearly describing your dataset
 - **Discoverability:** Indexed on open data platforms, consistent naming, stable URLs
 - **Privacy:** Personal and sensitive information removed
-- **Attributes:** Meet the minimum attribute schema including persistent IDs, protection legislation, and protection purpose
+- **Attributes:** Meet the minimum attribute schema including persistent IDs, protection name, protection legislation details
-- TODO/// What else?

 Following these guidelines ensures your protected areas data can be effectively integrated, represented, and used at the national level.